Light Mode

 Margaret Drabble

-Margaret Drabble is an English author known for her keen observations of human lives and societal changes.
+Margaret Drabble is an English novelist known for her insightful exploration of women’s lives, social conventions, and personal identity.

 9. 9